jonjohnson34/sipcraftbeer/content/post_old/mother-road-tower-station.md

 >Northern Arizona... surrounded by a fragrant piney forest under a peaceful turquoise sky... what a perfect retreat, he thought, from the pace and pressure of modern living. ~Paul Harvey, "The Ghost and Don Dedera," December 1972

 There is a reason the can is as blue as the sky above it, and the hops balance effortlessly between piney and citrusy.
 It all comes down to the magic that exists in one of a very few places where beer meets world.
-The word terroir that wonderful french word that generally refers to wine and the 'taste of the land that produces the grape' can be used to describe this beer that truly tastes like the place it was made.
+The word terroir that wonderful french word that generally refers to wine and the "taste of the land that produces the grape" can be used to describe this beer that truly tastes like the place it was made.
 Tower Station is one of those beer that tastes (and looks) like where it was made.

 When you pour the beer, which the brewery recommends (as do I) using a tulip beer glass the copper hue that appear will perfectly blend in with the natural shades you will find on the surrounding mountains that lead you into Grand Canyon country.